 Everything about the Kensington whispers romance – you’ll find midnight-blue velvet stools propping up the leather-bound bar and, up in the bedrooms, small vases of red roses brighten up each surface.
 Four-poster beds demand a lie-in, while roll-top baths are the perfect place to spend an hour or two with your significant other.
 Head down to the Viva Therapies spa for a relaxing massage before slipping into one of the armchairs at the Town House restaurant for a long conversation over a supper of seasonal dishes.

 Owned by the Soho House Group, the Ned is guaranteed to impress your loved one.
 Rooms are Edwardian in style, with tasselled lampshades, deep-wood hand-carved tables and brass beds.
 Bigger rooms come with grand four-poster beds and baths big enough for two.
 Don’t pack any toiletries – all the rooms are kitted out with natural products made in the UK – and while it would be easy to while away your stay in the plush rooms, the hotel’s amenities shouldn’t go overlooked.
 You’ll have access to member-only areas such as the gym, spa and rooftop pool and bar.
-For dinner, be sure to book a table at one of the 10 in-house restaurants, before finishing off with a nightcap and a live jazz session at the lobby bar.
+For dinner, be sure to book a table at one of the eight in-house restaurants, before finishing off with a nightcap and a live jazz session at the lobby bar.

 In a city full of sky-high views, it’s rare to find one that stands out.
-But at Shangri-La at The Shard, it’s not just the skyscraper aspect that will impress.
+But at Shangri-La at the Shard, it’s not just the skyscraper aspect that will impress.
 Occupying the 34th to 52nd floors of London’s tallest building, this glitzy hotel is bound to sweep you off your feet.
 When you eventually pry your eyes away from the sights below and onto your room, you’ll find classic furnishings with Art Deco touches and a massive marble-clad bathroom.
 The luxury factor is on a par with the epic view.
 Every room comes with a set of binoculars – you’ll feel like you’re working a shift in the world’s highest watchtower.

 Molly Codyre contributed additional reporting to this article.